 At another time during our study of this historical period, we looked at Roman statuary and architecture and sketched the three different types of Greek columns.
 Then we compared them with the two the Romans added.
 Our kids also made “mosaics” using small pieces of colored paper cut into squares.

-Additionally during this unit, one of my children built a volcano and we discussed Mt.
+Additionally during this unit, one of my children built a volcano and we talked about Mt.
 Vesuvius.
 This is the volcano near modern-day Naples that erupted in 79 AD, burying the city of Pompeii.
 And which is still considered one of the most dangerous volcanoes in the world, by the way.

-Continuing with our study… Our kids learned grammar and writing skills from copy work I chose from our literature and science books.
+Continuing with our study… Our kids learned grammar and writing skills from the copy work I chose from our literature and science books.
 They narrated from their independent reading, and my older student also completed written narrations.

 So in this example, what subjects did we integrate?